 Being an elected representative carries a tremendous responsibility.
-Decisions made by representatives while in office impact their current constituents, but will also influence future ones as well, often times long after they have left office.
+Decisions made while in office impact their current constituents, but more importantly – they linger long after they have left office.

 While I’m at it, I may as well include everyone that is represented by elected officials too.
 It’s difficult to engage in meaningful debate when most citizens understanding of their civic duty is limited to sound bites from television and radio personalities.

 Bank loan or floating rates bonds are unique among bond types in that the rate is not fixed, but is free to move in relation to an underlying base rate such as the LIBOR (London Interbank Offered Rate).
 As with any investment there are risks and bank loans are no exception.
 With the prospect of rising interest rates looming over our economy, everything from bonds to houses will be impacted so I’m constantly looking for ways to benefit from that environment.

 Author and speaker James Howard Kunstler is perhaps the most outspoken critic of suburban sprawl and alternative energy as a replacement for cheap oil.
 In a pair of TED talks in 2004 and 2010 he shares his perspective and explains how our we lost our “places.” (a word of caution: Kunstler uses colorful language at times)

 For a deeper dive into how we got to where we are and some thoughts on where we might be going Kunstler also wrote a few books worth reading:

 Luis von Ahnm created Captcha to suppress spam on the internet and launched reCaptcha when he realized the potential of massive online collaboration to help digitize books.
 Now he’s doing the same for language learning and translation with DuoLingo.

 An insightful talk by Professor of educational technology at Newcastle University, Sugata Mitra on the legacy and shortcomings of an empire driven educational system and how his “hole in the wall” experiments compelled him to develop a new method of education.